Thursday, 26 September 2024

 Good news…

 When I tested the whole class towards the end of Term 3, I found out that all my learners had made progress.
 As for the girl whom I was concerned about, she has moved from Curriculum Level 1P to 2P.
-She has outshone a lot!
-I have acknowledged and congratulated her in class and in the school assembly by giving her a certificate and a book prize.
+She has outshoned a lot!
+I have acknowledged and congratulated her in class and the school assembly by giving her a certificate and a book prize.

 What I found out: